Grading System

 Grade of Withdrawal (W)

 "W" represents a withdrawal properly processed within the period established for each semester.
 A grade of “W” shall appear on a student’s academic record for any course withdrawal(s) processed after the 14th day of the fall or spring semester through the 60% period of the semester.
 For summer semester courses, a grade of “W” shall appear on a student’s academic record for any course withdrawal(s) processed after the 7th day of a session through the 60% period of the session.
 For courses involving foreign travel, the last day to drop a course with a "W" shall be the date at which the student first leaves the campus to begin the travel.
-Withdrawal after the designated date (or an improper withdrawal) is recorded as "F." Withdrawal thereafter (or improperly done, at any time) is recorded as "F."
+Withdrawal after the applicable deadline, or failure to follow the official withdrawal process, results in a grade of "F."

 Petitions for Late Withdrawal must be submitted within one year from the time a grade in the course was earned.
 If the grade resulted from circumstances over which the student had no control, the student may petition the appropriate dean for a late withdrawal.
 If the Late Withdrawal is approved, only courses with a grade of "F" will be changed to a grade of "W".
 A Petition for Late Withdrawal and the Repetition Form cannot be used for the same course.
 In other words, Petition for a Late Withdrawal cannot be processed for any course that was repeated and a recalculation of point average processed and posted on the student's academic record.
+A late withdrawal may not be granted after a degree has been conferred.
 Approved late withdrawals are recorded as "W."

 The student's scholastic standing is indicated by the quality point average (also called "grade point average," "grade average," or "point average").